Dog food: Quality, digestibility and energy density

 There are a few key components to consider when evaluating dietary needs.
 These factors include the quality and digestibility of the protein provided in the diet, as well as the composition of the amino acids included, and finally the energy density provided in the diet.
 Diets containing proteins that are high in quality, composition, and digestibility require less of that protein to be present.
 The same can be said in regards to the energy density.
+In contrast, high-protein diets will provide excess protein content after meeting maintenance demands; this can therefore lead to the protein being utilized in fat and energy storage.
+This ultimately increases the risk for developing obesity and other health related issues.
 Higher protein in the diet helps reduce lean body mass loss, but will not lead to an increase in size of muscle unless paired with resistance exercises or anabolic steroids under maintenance conditions.

 Labeling

 In the United States, dog foods labelled as "complete and balanced" must meet standards established by the Association of American Feed Control Officials (AAFCO), either by meeting a nutrient profile or by passing a feeding trial.
 The Dog Food Nutrient Profiles were last updated in 2016 by the AAFCO's Canine Nutrition Expert Subcommittee.

 Critics argue that due to the limitations of the trial and the gaps in knowledge within animal nutrition science, the term "complete and balanced" is inaccurate and even deceptive.
 An AAFCO panel expert has stated that "although the AAFCO profiles are better than nothing, they provide false securities."

 Certain manufacturers label their products with terms such as "premium", "ultra premium", "natural", and "holistic".
 Such terms currently have no legal definitions and are not regulated.
-There are also varieties of dog food labeled as "human-grade food", which are made with ingredients suitable for human ingestion in a USDA approved human food proocessing plant.
-Other brands use ingredients that would not pass US Food and Drug Administration inspection according to the Pure Food and Drug Act or the Meat Inspection Act.
+There are also varieties of dog food labeled as "human-grade food."
+Although no official definition of this term exists, the assumption is that other brands use foods that would not pass US Food and Drug Administration inspection according to the Pure Food and Drug Act or the Meat Inspection Act.

 The ingredients on the label must be listed in descending order by weight before cooking.
 This means before all of the moisture is removed from the meat, fruits, vegetables and other ingredients used.